valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

 ## Wrap up
 Let's recap what you've seen:

-* **Working software now** - a database API and a Web App - created automatically from a database, in moments instead of weeks or months.
+* **Working software now** - a database API and a Admin App - created automatically from a database, in moments instead of weeks or months.

 * **Customization** - for both the API and Logic - using Visual Studio code, for both editing and debugging